lmu-dbs/feeed/README.md

 ### Implementing any `NewFeature` class
 * Include the new module containing the `new_feature` computation in `feeed/`, resulting in `feed/new_feature_type.py` (e.g. `feed/time.py`).
 * Import the new method in `feeed/feature_extractor.py` (e.g. `from .time import time_based`)
-* Ensure output of the `newFeature` class is a dict of the sort: `{"feature_1": value1, "feature_2": value2}`
+   * Ensure output of the `NewFeature` class is a dict of the sort: `{"feature_1": value1, "feature_2": value2}`.
+   * Input for `NewFeature` should support event-logs, as in [pm4py](https://pm4py.fit.fraunhofer.de/static/assets/api/2.7.5.1/api.html#input-pm4py-read).
 * To call the new class and methods, include the new `feature type` in the [list of `feeed/feature_extractor.py`](https://github.com/lmu-dbs/feeed/blob/688cbe290d5c434f98bc9f059da0010f81ec89f1/feeed/feature_extractor.py#L21).
     * Furthermore, include the `feature type` in the [Exception of `feeed/feature_extractor.py`](https://github.com/lmu-dbs/feeed/blob/688cbe290d5c434f98bc9f059da0010f81ec89f1/feeed/feature_extractor.py#L57) to handle user misspells.
 * Include the new `feature type` (e.g. "time_based") and its `feature`s (e.g. "time_geometric_mean") in the [Feature Type table](#feature-types).

-Below, see an example of pseudo code of how to implement a new (generic) feature extraction class:
+Below, see an example of pseudo-code of how to implement a new (generic) feature extraction class:

 ```python
 import inspect